Yoga Teacher Training

 Yoga Styles & Training

-• In-depth study of various yoga styles: Haṭha, Ashtanga Vinyasa, Jivamukti, Yin, and Iyengar specific to sun salutations, moon salutation, standing, balance, seated postures, twists, inversions, backbends, and relaxation based postures.
+• In-depth study of various yoga styles: Haṭha, Ashtanga Vinyasa (Half Primary), Jivamukti, Yin, and Iyengar specific to sun salutations, moon salutation, standing, balance, seated postures, twists, inversions, backbends, and relaxation based postures

-• Learn how to offer Hands-on Assists with proper intent and safety combined with direct, clear verbal cues, and biomechanics for mitigating injury
+• Learn how to offer hands-on assists with proper intent and safety combined with direct, clear verbal cues, and biomechanics for mitigating injury and offering connection

 Yoga as a Livelihood